MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/advanced/webview2.md

 ## Changes to call pattern

-- On .NET5-windows10.xxx, there is no change
+- On .NET5-windows10.xxx, there is no change.
-- On .NET Classic and .NET Core 3.1, add a reference to [Microsoft.Identity.Client.Desktop]( https://www.nuget.org/packages/Microsoft.Identity.Client.Desktop/) and call `.WithDesktopFeatures()`
+- On .NET Classic and .NET Core 3.1, add a reference to [Microsoft.Identity.Client.Desktop]( https://www.nuget.org/packages/Microsoft.Identity.Client.Desktop/) and call `.WithDesktopFeatures()`.

 ```csharp
 var pca = PublicClientApplicationBuilder
     .Create("client_id")
     .WithDesktopFeatures()